 Swedish Institute Scholarships

-A list of successful scholarship recipients will be published on the Swedish Institutes webpage on April 24th.
+The list of successful recipients will be announced on https://si.se/ on 28 April 2021.
 If you have received a scholarship offer, you are required to accept or decline the offer by the deadline indicated in the offer.
 For any questions about the Swedish Institute Scholarship, please contact the Swedish Institute.

 Finding a place to stay

-Non EU/EEA students who are in need of housing and who have accepted their offer by the deadline, should go ahead and apply for housing through the LU accommodation service on May 4th.
+Non EU/EEA students who are in need of housing and who have accepted their offer by the deadline, should go ahead and apply for housing through the LU accommodation service on (date to be updated).
 Note that you must actively apply for housing even if you have housing guarantee and/or a scholarship.

 The housing situation in Lund is difficult and we advise you to start looking for a place to stay as soon as possible.
-If you are a Swedish or EU/EEA citizen we recommend you to have a look at Housing on the LU webpage, www.afb.se and www.bopoolen.nu for more information on housing options in Lund.
+If you are a Swedish or EU/EEA citizen we recommend you to have a look at Housing on the LU webpage, AF Bostäder and Bopoolen for more information on housing options in Lund.

 Non EU/EEA citizens must apply for a residence permit.
 You are advised to apply as soon as you have paid the first tuition fee instalment (but not more than three months before the first day of your residence permit period).